MUTUAL HELP & SELF HELP ACTION

 human living.
 This includes physical, socio-emotional, mental, mindbody,

-intercultural, habitat and economic.
-'Nurturing Cultural Action' implies
+habitat and economic.
+'Nurturing Cultural Action' implies 'healing' in its

-'healing' in its widest sense.
-It includes health, education, and economic
+widest sense.
+It includes health, education, and economic development.

-are gatherings of locals with or without Laceweb enablers during which
+gatherings of locals with or without Laceweb enablers during which healing ways

 It is suggested that self-help

 Well-being Action may be explored as one possible process for rebuilding

 local Well-being in the Region.

 The Action may be 'local people'